newrelic/newrelic-python-agent/README.md

 If you would like to contribute to this project, review [these guidelines](./CONTRIBUTING.md).

 To all contributors, we thank you!
 Without your contribution, this project would not be what it is today.
-We also host a community project page dedicated to the [New Relic Python Agent](https://opensource.newrelic.com/projects/newrelic/newrelic-python-agent).

 ## License